dongyp13/Adversarial-Distributional-Training/README.md

 ## Introduction
 Adversarial distribution training (ADT) is a new framework to train robust deep learning models.
 It is formulated as a minimax optimization problem, in which the inner maximization aims to find an **adversarial distribution** for each natural input to characterize potential adversarial examples; and the outer minimization aims to optimize DNN parameters with the worst-case adversarial distributions.

-In this paper, we proposed three different approaches to parameterize the adversarial distributions, as specified below.
+In this paper, we proposed three different approaches to parameterize the adversarial distributions, as illustrated below.

 <img src="algos_adt.jpg">